Health-Informatics-UoN/analysis-types-for-TREs/src/Categorisation.md

 3. **Researchers**: people who want to submit analyses to TREs within a Federation in which they are an approved member of a project.
 Their main concern is whether they can do the analysis they want.

 ## Analysis
-The first thing any of these people need to think about is whether the output of an analysis is acceptable to all parties.
+Publishing the output of an analysis must be acceptable to all parties.
-If not, nothing else matters and you should go home.
+If the output is unacceptable to any of the parties, no algorithm for calculating it will be acceptable.
 To help make these decisions, we report the [StatBarn](https://outputchecking.org/statbarn/) for each analysis, where possible.

-If you are lucky enough to want to do some research that everyone is happy with, you still need to make sure the way it is calculated is acceptable too, which is why we describe different federated *algorithms*.
+Assuming an analysis delivers an acceptable output, the algorithm used to compute it must do that in an acceptable way, which is why we describe different federated *algorithms*.

 ### Aliases
 Sometimes different fields will call the same statistic a different name.
-Federated research should be a broad church, so we have tried to keep a record of other names somebody might call your favourite method.
+Federated research should be a broad church, so we have tried to keep a record of alternative names, aliases, for analyses.

 ### Relationships
 Some analyses might be good approximations for another, or be a special case of a wider family.
 We have captured some of these types of relationships so you can find the right analysis for a given federation more easily.

 ## Algorithm
-All of these kinds of analysis could be done by sending all of everyone's data to one place, but nobody is going to let you do that, or you wouldn't be here.
+All of these kinds of analysis could be done by sending all of everyone's data to one place, but this is likely to be an unacceptable breach of confidentiality.
 Alternative algorithms for calculating these might be more acceptable for your federation, and the descriptions here are designed to make that decision easier.
 The basic idea for each algorithm is described, then some technical attributes are described so you can filter out unacceptable algorithms.